Certified Scrum Professional® (CSP)

 Pay the application fee, and this will submit your application.

-After the payment is processed, your application will be reviewed.
+After the application payment is processed, your application will be reviewed.
 The review process may take up to 3 weeks.

 During the review process, the CSP reviewers may contact you to ask for clarification of certain areas of your application.
 You will be notified of this need via comments on your application itself (still accessible to you on your dashboard) and via email.